How to become

 Further information

-You can find out more about careers in film or TV from:
+You'll find more details about directing in film and TV through ScreenSkills.

 You can also find out more about entry level opportunities in television from the Royal Television Society.